hodiete/dfs/readme/architecture.md

 Updating, adding, or deleting form fields must be done on the platform level rather than by site builders.

 ###Risks
-This is a replacement for basic webforms and offers less flexibility by site builders than the D7 State of NY implementation.
+This is a replacement for basic webforms and offers less flexibility by site builders than the current D7 State of NY implementation.

 ##Workflow and Content Moderation